 All it takes to turn pointless whining into complaints that solve problems and create change is to learn the tools and techniques to complain effectively.
-Many of the articles in The Squeaky Wheel Blog offer such tools and The Squeaky Wheel book (which is coming out in paperback this month, and is already available as an e-book and audio-book and in hardcover) has all of them.
+Many of the articles in The Squeaky Wheel Blog offer such tools as does The Squeaky Wheel book.

 The next time you call a friend to vent about something that frustrated you, ask yourself if it is something you would like to change.
 If so, consider skipping the whining and taking positive action to complain effectively and get a result.
 You'll be doing something positive for your mental health as well.